4e1e0603/02/README.md

 # Programming in Fortran

+_“GOD IS REAL, unless declared INTEGER.”_

 - The notes from lectures are in `notes` directory.
 - The codes based on lectures are in `source` directory.
 - The codes created on practicals are located in `practicals` directory.

 ## Build

-At this moment, you can manually compile each example as
+At this moment, compile each example as

     gfortran source/<file_name.f90> -o build/<file_name>